jiadi-li/visualization_portfolio/final_project_JiadiLi.md

 This also implies that the product management roles haven't developed mature enough to generate a uniform standard like other roles.
 This could be an oppotunity for job seekers with insufficient qualification, but is also a threat for all stackholders.<br/><br/>

 - Actions

+Finally, in the last portion of the project, information from both sections above will be discussed together so that job seekers and professionals will have a better understanding of what they are facing and make wise career decisions.<br/>

 ### Data